plhosk/book-trader/README.md

 - **Server**: Node/Express, Mongoose

 ### Technical Discussion
-- The project consists of a Single Page App on the client written with React, Redux and React Router, and a Node server using Express and Mongoose.
+- The project consists of a Single Page App client written with React, Redux and React Router, and a Node server using Express and Mongoose.
 - The server provides basic authentication, hot-reloading and a REST API to serve and update information on a remote MongoDB database.
 All main content types on the client can be hot-reloaded (React components, Redux reducers, redux-saga Sagas)
 - The client makes use of Redux and Redux-Saga to organize and update local data and perform asynchronous API fetches.
 React Router is used to vary the displayed content depending on URL path.
 - The project is configured with Webpack 3, hot-reloading, babel, yarn and ESLint for ease of development.